Skip to main content

 Build

-The Lying Hip Lift (on Stability Ball) starts with your upper back supported on the floor and your feet resting on the ball as you lift your hips upward.
-The unstable surface forces you to move with control, keeping your body steady while your hips rise and lower.
-The goal is to form a straight line from shoulders to knees at the top without letting the ball roll around.
+With your upper back on the floor and feet resting on a stability ball, the Lying Hip Lift on a Stability Ball challenges you to drive your hips upward while managing the ball's instability.
+The goal is to form a straight line from shoulders to knees at the top of each repetition without letting the ball shift or roll.

 1. Position a stability ball under your feet and lie on your back with arms at your sides, palms facing down to stabilize your body.